What you can do to defend invertebrates in your backyard and beyond.

 Often people are more receptive to protecting invertebrates than you may think; the thought just hadn’t occurred to them.
 Talk to friends, neighbors, and community groups and become an advocate for invertebrates.
 Even small cities typically host at least one farmers market, where you can engage with producers and ask what they are doing to protect pollinators on their lands.
 Are you a more accomplished writer than you are a gardener?
 Write to your local officials and news outlets and make the case for protecting invertebrates.
 You may even earn a new nickname as “the butterfly lady” or “that bee guy” in the process!

 It may seem that the issues facing the animals we care about are so big they can only be addressed from the top through policy and by politicians, conservation groups, and scientists.
 In reality, change often happens from the ground up, as new practices—introduced locally—become nationwide trends.
 Community gardens, farmers markets, and gourmet coffee shops all started as local trends that spread globally, and many communities now embrace these concepts, welcoming them as amenities.

 Local action at the community level also has the benefit of getting buy-in from your neighbors and community members—whereas legislation, mandated from on high, often meets with resistance and skepticism.

-At Xerces, our approach remains the same, rooted in the values that have successfully guided us for 45 years.
+At Xerces, our approach remains rooted in the values that have successfully guided us for 45 years.
 While we will continue to work at all levels to effect change, it will take all of us to protect invertebrates and their habitat.
 Over the coming months, we will share with you the resources needed to make meaningful change in your own backyard through a series of ideas, information, and personal stories that we hope will inspire you to take action in your own backyard and beyond this year.